Saverio Tomasella

-Saverio Tomasella is a French psychoanalyst, researcher and writer, born in Saint-Cloud, near Paris, in 1966, Doctor in Management (2002), Doctor of Psychology and Psychopathology (2016).
+Saverio Tomasella is a French psychoanalyst, researcher and writer, born in Paris in 1966, Doctor in Management (2002), Doctor in Clinical Psychology and Psychopathology (2016).

 Work and research

-In 2004, he founded the CERP (Centre d’Études et de Recherches en Psychanalyse).
+In 2004, he founded the CERP (Centre d’Études et de Recherches en Psychanalyse); in 2016, the Sensitivity Observatory; and in 2019, the Sensitivity World Day (which occurs each 13th of January).

 Publications

-Tomasella is the author of articles and books on psychoanalysis.
+Tomasella is the author of numerous articles, books on psychology and novels, most of which have been translated in other languages.

+His research focuses on trauma, sensitivity and Highly Sensitive Persons, friendship and human relationships.